 How goods are packaged and protected from damage also has a significant impact on damage when an event occurs.
 The type of damage, in turn, can vary greatly by peril.
 Thus, along with accurately recording the type of cargo being insured, knowing the storage method and packaging/protection applied to the goods is key to accurately assessing, managing and mitigating catastrophe risk for cargo.
 This small effort in assessing the state of cargo exposure can lead to greater risk differentiation and improved underwriting selection.

-In this webinar, Derek Stedman, Lead Modeler at Risk Management Solutions, will discuss how detailed information about storage and packaging can provide an underwriter with a much clearer view, allowing for more accurate assessment and management of cargo risks.
+In this webinar, Derek Stedman, Lead Modeler at Risk Management Solutions, discusses how detailed information about storage and packaging can provide an underwriter with a much clearer view, allowing for more accurate assessment and management of cargo risks.